Spawn and Move Prefabs

 The latest update creates a "bad" system (Unity has not updated the auto-generated systems yet) that is missing the "partial" keyword

-In AsteroidSpawnSystem change public class AsteroidSpawnSystem : SystemBase
+public class AsteroidSpawnSystem : SystemBase

-to public partial class AsteroidSpawSystem : SystemBase
+topublic partial class AsteroidSpawSystem : SystemBase

 Unity ECS automatically discovers system classes in your project and instantiates them at runtime.
 It adds each discovered system to one of the default system groups.
 You can use system attributes to specify the parent group of a system and the order of that system within the group .
 If you do not specify a parent, Unity adds the system to the Simulation system group of the default world in a deterministic, but unspecified, order.
 You can also use an attribute to disable automatic creation.